playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 Using this group sequence will first validate all fields belonging to the `Default` group (which again also includes fields that haven't defined a group at all).
 Only when all the fields belonging to the `Default` group pass validation successfully, the fields belonging to the `SignUpCheck` will be validated and so on.

-Using a group sequence is especially a good practice when you have a `validateInstance` method which queries a database or performs any other blocking action: It's not really useful to execute the method at all if the validation fails at it's basic level (email is not valid, number is a string, etc).
-In such a case you probably want the `validateInstance` be called only after checking all other annotation-based constraints before and only if they pass.
+Using a group sequence is especially a good practice when you have a `validate` method which queries a database or performs any other blocking action: It's not really useful to execute the method at all if the validation fails at it's basic level (email is not valid, number is a string, etc).
+In such a case you probably want the `validate` be called only after checking all other annotation-based constraints before and only if they pass.
 A user, for example, who signs up should enter a valid email address and *only* if it is valid a database lookup for the email address should be done *afterwards*.

 ### Custom class-level constraints with DI support